PoCInnovation/Workshops/software/14.Vercel/README.md

 It's time to create our backend to manage your post.

-Your post must be represented like the following object :
+Your post must be represented like the following object:
 ```json
 {
   "id": "the post id",